 19

-number of endangered species robbed of their natural habitat
+number of endangered and at risk species robbed of their natural habitat

 1000's